Oman’s property market shows signs of improvement

 Aside from the continuous interest in the ITCs, there have been significant ‘off plan’ sales of new apartment developments in the Muscat neighborhood.

-Newly launched off-plan apartment developments in Oman, 2016:
+Newly launched off-plan apartment developments in Oman, Q1 2018:

 Oman will open more areas to expat homebuyers

 In April 2017, the Ministry of Tourism signed an agreement with Amouage Hotels and Resorts for the development of Naseem A’Sabah, an integrated tourism complex worth OMR400 million (US$1.03 billion).
-This will be located on North Al Mawleh Beach, in the governate of A’Seeb and will feature a five-star hotel, a marina, a yacht club and 696 housing units.
-Construction will begin next year.
+This will be located on North Al Mawleh Beach, in the governate of A’Seeb and will feature a five-star hotel, a marina, a yacht club and 1,200 housing units.
+Construction will begin this year.